 7. A list of research awards or other recognition for professional research activities.

-Service performance will be evaluated on the following items for the preceding two calendar years, which faculty will include in their annual evaluation folders.
+Service performance will be evaluated on the following items for the preceding three calendar years, which faculty will include in their annual evaluation folders.

 1. A list of all offices, committee memberships, and other activities in the department, university, and community.

 2. A list of offices and committee memberships in academic professional associations.

 3. A list of performances/public lectures/interviews, including title (where appropriate) and venue.

 4. A list of consulting and professional service, indicating whether work was paid or volunteer.